 - have at least a 2.75 cumulative grade point average.

 All College-approved study abroad program credits are received on a Satisfactory/Unsatisfactory basis.
-However, a student may petition the provost to include all grades earned for honors and for cumulative GPA calculations.
+However, a student may petition the associate provost to include all grades earned for honors and for cumulative GPA calculations.

 Financial assistance from federal and state aid programs may be available for students participating in study abroad.
 The College establishes an annual limit on the availability of institutional funds to support study abroad programs and the amount of institutional assistance available will vary by program.